 Manteno is a somewhat small village located in the state of Illinois.
-With a population of 8,999 people and two constituent neighborhoods, Manteno is the 232nd largest community in Illinois.
+With a population of 9,002 people and two constituent neighborhoods, Manteno is the 232nd largest community in Illinois.

-The per capita income in Manteno in 2010 was $29,356, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $117,424 for a family of four.
+The per capita income in Manteno in 2018 was $33,029, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $132,116 for a family of four.
 However, Manteno contains both very wealthy and poor people as well.

+Manteno is a somewhat ethnically-diverse village.
 The people who call Manteno home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manteno residents report their race to be White, followed by Asian.
-Important ancestries of people in Manteno include Irish, Italian, Polish, and English.
+The greatest number of Manteno residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Manteno include German, Irish, Polish, Italian, and French.